9 Best Carbon Offset Programs For When You Can’t Reduce Your Own Emissions

 Not only that, but they’re encouraging large corporations to make emissions cuts in addition to buying offsets, leading to greater corporate responsibility.

 They’re also setting the stage for ingenuity, like using citrus and garlic cattle feed to curb a cow’s methane production.

 But what does this mean for you and your annual Christmas flight to family abroad?

-Here’s the thing: we’re not all in a position to stop driving, install solar panels, never set foot in an airport again, and completely change our diets.
+Here’s the thing: we’re not all in a position to stop driving, install solar panels (if you’re concerned with this renewable see our deep dive on how sustainable are solar panels), never set foot in an airport again, and completely change our diets.